 If you are involved with the Charismatic or Pentecostal movement or know someone who is involved that you worried about, I’d encourage you to consider that involvement carefully and leave if you find that church doctrinally unsound or destructive.

-Edited by Rick Ross
+Reference: Rick Ross

 Feel free to share: